OmerFI/srt-text-beautifier/README.md

 This project is a simple tool to beautify SRT text.

-It includes an input text file and an output text file.
+It includes an example input text file and an output text file.